Margaery Tyrell: Season 2

 Margaery, newly married to Renly, reveals that she is aware of his romantic relationship with her brother and is willing to work around his desires to secure their alliance and her position.
 Following Renly's assassination, Margaery indicates to Petyr Baelish that she is aware that her brother-in-law, Stannis Baratheon, is more likely to be behind the assassination than Brienne of Tarth, the official suspect.
-She also makes it clear that her ambition is to be the Queen of Westeros, and that she will not settle for anything less.
+She also makes it clear that her ambition is to be the queen of Westeros and that she will not settle for anything less.

 Season 3

 Margaery has relocated to King's Landing and taken up residence in the Red Keep.
-She swiftly proves that she is one of the few people capable of managing Joffrey, which pleases his grandfather, Tywin Lannister, but makes her an enemy in Cersei.
-The series also expands on Margaery's friendship with Sansa Stark, though her motives are unclear and Margaery swiftly replaces Sansa as Joffrey's fiancée.
-Through several shrewd PR moves towards the city's poor and orphaned, Margaery becomes extremely popular with the common people as their future Queen.
+She swiftly proves that she is one of the few people capable of managing Joffrey, which pleases his grandfather, Tywin Lannister, but makes her an enemy of Cersei.
+The series also expands on Margaery's friendship with Sansa Stark, though her motives are unclear, and Margaery swiftly replaces Sansa as Joffrey's fiancée.
+Through several shrewd public relations moves towards the city's poor and orphaned, Margaery becomes extremely popular with the common people as their future queen.

 Season 4

-Margaery Tyrell marries Joffrey Baratheon, but is widowed hours later when he is poisoned at the wedding feast.
-Soon after, Olenna reveals herself as masterminding the poisoning, but Margaery, now aware that Tyrion Lannister's trial is a farce, keeps quiet.
-Arrangements are made to wed Margaery to Joffrey's younger brother Tommen, to whom Margaery swiftly ingratiates herself.
+Margaery marries Joffrey but is widowed hours later when he is poisoned at the wedding feast.
+Soon after, Margaery's grandmother, Olenna, reveals herself as masterminding the poisoning, but Margaery, now aware that Tyrion Lannister's trial is a farce, keeps quiet.
+Arrangements are made to wed Margaery to Joffrey's younger brother, Tommen, to whom Margaery swiftly ingratiates herself.
 Cersei and Margaery continue their bitter rivalry; Cersei resents being displaced as Queen and being forced to marry her very young child to the much older Margaery, while Margaery tries to outmaneuver her.

 Season 5

-Margaery and Tommen marry, and she finally becomes the Queen of the Seven Kingdoms.
-She taunts Cersei over her triumph, and exhorts Tommen to send Cersei away from the capital.
+Margaery and Tommen marry, and she finally becomes the queen of the Seven Kingdoms.
+She taunts Cersei over her triumph and exhorts Tommen to send Cersei away from the capital.
 Cersei, in a shortsighted attempt to get rid of her rival, consents for the Faith of the Seven to once again bear arms.
 Cersei intends for the zealously fervent religious order to seize and condemn Loras for his homosexual behavior, thus tricking Margaery into perjuring herself by denying knowledge of his proclivities.
-Margaery finds herself arrested and awaiting trial, although Cersei is arrested as well for her unrelated charges, i.e. her incestuous behaviors.
+Margaery finds herself arrested and awaiting trial, although Cersei is arrested as well for her unrelated charges (i.e., her incestuous behavior).